meilisearch/documentation/reference/features/search_parameters.md

 ### Filtering results `_geoRadius`

-If your documents contain `_geo` data, you can use the `_geoRadius` built-in filter rule to filter results according to their their geographic position.
+If your documents contain `_geo` data, you can use the `_geoRadius` built-in filter rule to filter results according to their geographic position.

 `_geoRadius` establishes a circular area based on a central point and a radius.
 Results beyond this area will be excluded from your search.
 This filter rule requires three parameters: `lat`, `lng` and `distance_in_meters`.